Credit Utilization Ratio Planner

 How this maps to the planner:

-5. Run the calculation.
-The planner will display a current utilization of about 31% and a required payment of about $1,100 to reach 20% overall utilization.
+- Run the calculation.
+You should see a current utilization of about 31% and a required payment of about $1,100.

 Per-Card vs. Overall Utilization

 Credit scoring models commonly look at both your overall utilization and your utilization on each individual card.
-This means that even if your combined utilization is reasonable, one card that is close to maxed out may still be a concern.
+This is a useful distinction.
+You can have a decent overall ratio while still carrying one card that is nearly maxed out, and that single card may still create concern.

-• If one card is close to its limit, you may want to direct extra payments there or shift new purchases to cards with more available credit.
+- If one card is close to its limit, consider directing extra payments there first or moving new spending to cards with more available credit.

-• If you consolidate balances onto one card to simplify payments, keep an eye on the resulting utilization of that card.
+- If you consolidate balances onto one card, keep an eye on that card’s individual utilization even if the total stays manageable.

 Typical Utilization Targets and Reporting Timing

-Keep in mind that issuers typically report your balance near the end of your billing cycle, not necessarily after your due-date payment.
-If you want a lower utilization to appear on your reports before a major application, you may choose to make an extra payment earlier in the cycle so that a lower balance is reported.
+Keep in mind that issuers usually report balances near the end of the billing cycle, not necessarily after your due-date payment.
+If you want a lower utilization to appear on your credit reports before a major application, you may choose to make an extra payment before the statement closing date so a smaller balance gets reported.

 Strategies to Improve Your Credit Utilization

-Reducing your utilization usually comes down to changing one or both parts of the formula: balances or limits.
+Reducing your utilization usually comes down to changing one or both parts of the formula: your balances or your available credit.
+Most people focus on balances first because that is the most direct lever, but it helps to understand both sides of the equation.

 Reducing Balances

-• Schedule a payment before your statement closing date if you want a lower balance to be reported for that cycle.
+- Schedule a payment before your statement closing date if you want a lower balance to be reported that cycle.

 Increasing Available Credit

-• Request a credit limit increase on existing cards, if appropriate and available.
+- Request a credit limit increase on an existing card if it fits your situation and the issuer allows it.